Interface

 The elements in the workflow bar at the top of the screen help you navigate through the workflow and give access to application-wide options.

 • Click the Project icon to create a new project, open an existing project or view the project properties.
-You can also generate a PDF report or export your project, project data and project images.
+You can also generate a PDF report and an audit trail, or export your project, project data and project images.
 For project data, 2D views, 3D views, the Display area and the application window this means that they can be saved to file, printed and copied to the clipboard.

 • Navigate back and forth between the workflow steps using the Next and Back arrows.
 Alternatively, you can directly switch to a workflow step by clicking on it.
 Only workflow steps in blue are enabled (clickable).
 Workflow steps that are not yet enabled are displayed in gray.